broccoli0616/tp/docs/DeveloperGuide.md

 1. Mark attendance for a single student
    1. Setup: Ensure that there is at least one student in the system with NUSNET ID `E1234567`.
    2. Execute the command:
-      `mark_attendance i/E1234567 w/2 a/present`
+      `mark_attendance i/E1234567 w/2 status/present`
    3. **Expected:**
    - Success message is displayed.
    - The student’s attendance record now shows **present** for week **2**.

-2. Mark attendance for all students
-   1. Setup: Ensure multiple students are present in the system.
-   2. Execute the command:
-      `mark_attendance i/all w/2 a/absent`
-   3. **Expected:**
-    - Success message is displayed.
-    - All students’ attendance records now show **absent** for week **2**.

-3. Mark attendance (Student not found)
+2. Mark attendance (Student not found)
    1. Setup: Ensure that there is no student with the NUSNET ID `E0000000` in the system.
    2. Execute the command:
-      `mark_attendance i/E0000000 w/2 a/present`
+      `mark_attendance i/E0000000 w/2 status/present`
    3. **Expected:**
    - Error message is displayed.

-4. Mark attendance (Invalid week)
+3. Mark attendance (Invalid week)
    1. Ensure that there is a student in the system with NUSNET ID `E1234567`.
    2. Execute the command:
-      `mark_attendance i/E1234567 w/20 a/present`
+      `mark_attendance i/E1234567 w/20 status/present`
    2. **Expected:**
    - Error message is displayed.

-5. Mark attendance (Invalid status)
+4. Mark attendance (Invalid status)
    1. Ensure that there is a student in the system with NUSNET ID `E1234567`.
    2. Execute the command:
-      `mark_attendance i/E1234567 w/2 a/late`
+      `mark_attendance i/E1234567 w/2 status/late`
    3. **Expected:**
    - Error message is displayed.

+### Mark All Attendance
+1. Mark attendance for all students
+    1. Setup: Ensure multiple students are present in the system.
+    2. Execute the command:
+       `mark_attendance i/all w/2 status/absent`
+    3. **Expected:**
+    - Success message is displayed.
+    - All students’ attendance records now show **absent** for week **2**.

 ### Add Consultation
 1. Add a consultation for a student
-   1. Setup: Ensure that there is a student in the system with NUSNET ID `E1234567`.
+   1. Setup: Ensure that there is a student in the system with NUSNET ID `E1234567` that has no consultation.
    2. Execute the command:
       `add_consult i/E1234567 from/20251010 1400 to/20251010 1500`
    3. **Expected:**